Table of Contents

 The tofu with the seasoning blend was fantastic.
 I could still taste it pretty well with the rest of the filling ingredients added in.

-However, the addition of the salsa and goat cheese (a plan I had before I received the Burlap and Barrel delivery) drowned it out some.
+However, the addition of the salsa and goat cheese (a plan I had before receiving the Burlap and Barrel delivery) drowned it out a bit.

 The next time I ate the tacos, I used shredded mozzarella instead, with no sauce, and I could taste the seasoning pretty well.